tamckenna/express-cli/readme.md

 ## NodeJS Express Server CLI Interface

+* Yes, this is a hack, but sometimes it is quite useful.

 * Uses NodeJS Express Server's POST method to interface with Bash/PowerShell CLI commands & scripts

 ### Setup/Start NodeJS Express Server